rnielikki/blog-contents/blog/contents/csharp-9-features.md

     end
     1-->2
     2-->3
-  end
+    title2["SWITCH STATEMENT"]
+    title2-.-N
+    N[Milk]
+    N-->X[Water]
+    N-->Y[Juice]
+    N-->Z[Milk]
 ```

-Still it's usually not so big optimization, so it looks like matter of taste, if small performance doesn't matter.
+Still it's usually not so big optimization, so it looks like matter of taste, if small performance optimization doesn't matter.
 But reading codes in a glance without "if" text is more clear, so, now there are two important reasons to use switch(pattern matching) in many ways.

 The imporved pattern matching is [supported from C# 8.0](https://docs.microsoft.com/en-us/archive/msdn-magazine/2019/may/csharp-8-0-pattern-matching-in-csharp-8-0).
 Now C# 9 supports: